actoron/jadex/docs/tutorials/bdiv3/04 Using Beliefs.md

 # Exercise C5 - Belief with Update Rate

 In order to print out the current time regularly and not just once we will use a belief with update rate.
-This means that the value of the belief is automatically reevaluated in certain time intervals.Â
+This means that the value of the belief is automatically reevaluated in certain time intervals.

 - Copy the agent file from the last exercise and keep the plan as well as the formatter.
 Everything else can be deleted (also the body method of the agent).
 - Add a belief named *time* of type ```long``` and assign it ```System.currentTimeMillis()```.
 Furthermore set the update rate in the belief annotation to *1000*, i.e. one second.